Chemical formula: Structural formula

-Structural formula

-In addition to indicating the number of atoms of each elementa molecule, a structural formula indicates how the atoms are organized, and shows (or implies) the chemical bonds between the atoms.
-There are multiple types of structural formulas focused on different aspects of the molecular structure.
+In addition to indicating the number of atoms of each element in a molecule, a structural formula shows or implies the molecule's connectivity, which is the pattern of chemical bonds between the atoms.
+There are several types of structural formula, each emphasizing different aspects of the molecular structure.

 The two diagrams show two molecules which are structural isomers of each other, since they both have the same molecular formula C4H10, but they have different structural formulas as shown.

+Skeletal formula

+A skeletal formula is a compact notation for a structural formula in which carbon (C) and hydrogen (H) atomic symbols are not shown and are implied by the pattern of bond lines.